 If you’re not sure, its wise to take the time now and walk around each room noting all small & big repairs that need to be done.
 Prioritize which is the most important to do (not necessarily the easiest) and tackle them one by one.
 Putting off small repairs can become very costly if they are not attended to in due time.

 My design advise to the world is … styling your home is the BIG secret in having an Instagram worthy home as opposed to a ho hum look. — My superpower is about styling to make your home stunning all while adding value to your home at the same time! — It all started back in 2006, at the request of a realtor, where I nervously staged my very first home.
 The sellers liked their newly styled home so much that they turned down an offer for full asking price and stayed.
 I went back to design school and the rest is history.
 I’ve been working my “magic” with hundreds of clients to create a stunning retreat whether they’re styling to stay or staging to sell!
 In my spare time, LOL, I buy “fixer uppers” to fix up & either sell for a healthy profit or to rent.
-I’m currently living in my 9th “fixer upper.”
+I’m just flipped my 10th “fixer upper.”
 Sign up to receive my e-mails on how to make your home your stunning retreat, how to sell your house for top dollar AND how to become financially independent one fixer upper at a time!